nodejs/loaders/doc/design/proposal-synchronous-hooks.md

 1. `context.format` is only present when the format is already determined by Node.js or a previous hook
 2. It seems useful for the default load to always return a buffer, or add an option to `context` for the default hook to load it as a buffer, in case the resolved file point to a binary file (e.g. a zip file, a wasm, an addon).
 For the ESM loader it's (almost?) always a buffer.
 For CJS loader some changes are needed to keep the content in a buffer.
 3. Some changes may be needed in both the CJS and ESM loader to allow loading arbitrary format in a raw buffer in a way that plays well with the internal cache and format detection.
-4. This may allow us to finally deprecate `Module.wrap` properly
+4. This may allow us to finally deprecate `Module.wrap` properly.
+5. It may be useful to provide the computed extension in the context.
+An important use case is module format override (based on extensions?).

 ## `exports` (require-only): invoked after execution of the module